apostrophecms/form/README.md

 #### `formWidgets` option

-The `formWidgets` allows us to change the widgets allowed in a form.
+The `formWidgets` option allows us to change the widgets allowed in a form.
+It is configured exactly the same as any area's widget configuration.
 Most of these will likely be the form field widgets.
 The default configuration is:

 ```javascript
 {